Nadernoon/Dobby-70B-chat--go/README.md

 🚀 How to Run
-Install Go if you haven’t already: sh
+Install Go if you haven’t already sh
 Copy
 Edit
 sudo apt install -y golang
 Set up your project:
 sh